greg-raven/Uncommon-Sense/_drafts/all.md

 Stripped of all its covering, the naked question is, whether ours is a federal or consolidated government; a constitutional or absolute one; a government resting solidly on the basis of the sovereignty of the States, or on the unrestrained will of a majority; a form of government, as in all other unlimited ones, in which injustice, violence, and force must ultimately prevail.
 John C. Calhoun

-I have never seen more senators express discontent with their jobs. … I think the major cause is that, deep down in our hearts, we have been accomplices to doing something terrible and unforgivable to this wonderful country.
-Deep down in our hearts, we know that we have bankrupted America and that we have given our children a legacy of bankruptcy. … We have defrauded our country to get ourselves elected.
+I have never seen more senators express discontent with their jobs. ...
+I think the major cause is that, deep down in our hearts, we have been accomplices to doing something terrible and unforgivable to this wonderful country.
+Deep down in our hearts, we know that we have bankrupted America and that we have given our children a legacy of bankruptcy. ...
+We have defrauded our country to get ourselves elected.
 John C. Danforth

 Now the 21st century approaches and with it the inevitability of change.
 We must wonder if the American people will find renewal and rejuvenation within themselves, will discover again their capacity for innovation and adaptation.
-If not, alas, the nation’s future will be shaped by sightless forces of history over which Americans will have no control.
+If not, alas, the nation's future will be shaped by sightless forces of history over which Americans will have no control.
 John Chancellor

 Democracy is essentially coercive.
 The winner gets to use public authority to impose their policies on the losers.
 John Chubb